jake-walker/jakew.me/source/_posts/2015-10-04-hacking-the-5th-generation-kindle-fire.md

 # 1. Google Apps (no root required)
 *Source: http://goo.gl/btPy9W*

-* Install ES File Explorer from Amazon’s Appstore for free on the Kindle Fire.
+* Install ES File Explorer from Amazon’s App Store for free on the Kindle Fire.
 * Open Settings > Security > Unknown Sources and check it or turn it on.
-* Download the Google Core APK .zip archive here: https://goo.gl/ansjr1 to the device and find it in ES File Explorer under the internal sd card in the Downloads folder
+* Download the Google Core APK .zip archive here: https://goo.gl/ansjr1 to the device and find it in ES File Explorer under the internal SD card in the Downloads folder
 Install each of the below in order by tapping on the particular file name in ES File Explorer.
- * com.android.vending-5.9.12-80391200-minAPI9.apk
+ * `com.android.vending-5.9.12-80391200-minAPI9.apk`
- * com.google.android.gms-6.6.03_(1681564-036)-6603036-minAPI9.apk
+ * `com.google.android.gms-6.6.03_(1681564-036)-6603036-minAPI9.apk`
- * GoogleLoginService.apk
+ * `GoogleLoginService.apk`
- * GoogleServicesFramework.apk
+ * `GoogleServicesFramework.apk`
 * Reboot the Kindle Fire
 Open Settings > Device Options and repeatedly tap the Serial Number until it says something like “No need you are already a developer”.
 Open Settings > Device Options > Developer Options and check or turn the option saying Enable ADB